In WordPress, the message “Briefly Unavailable for Scheduled Maintenance” shows your site’s temporary unavailability.

 A WordPress site shows the message when a site’s core infrastructure is updated automatically.

-In this resource – you’ll learn how to fix WordPress showing messages – Briefly unavailable for Scheduled maintenance.
-Also, WordPress maintenance mode, types of WordPress updates, and plugins used for WordPress maintenance are the ingredients of this resource.
+This resource teaches you how to fix WordPress, which shows messages that are briefly unavailable for scheduled maintenance.
+It also contains information on WordPress maintenance mode, types of WordPress updates, and plugins used for WordPress maintenance.

 Introduction: Briefly Unavailable for Scheduled Maintenance